Possibility of Declining a Request

 - (a) to provide items subject to legal privilege, or any trade, business, industrial, commercial or professional secret or trade process, provided that information described in paragraph (4) of Article 5 shall not by reason of that fact alone be treated as such a secret or trade process; or

 - (b) to carry out administrative measures at variance with its laws and administrative practices, provided that nothing in this sub-paragraph shall affect the obligations of a Contracting Party under paragraph (4) of Article 5;

 (3) A request for information shall not be refused on the ground that the tax claim giving rise to the request is disputed.

-(5) The Requested Party may decline a request for information if the information is requested by the Requesting Party to administer or enforce a provision of the tax law of the Requesting Party, or any requirement connected therewith, which discriminates against a national or citizen of the Requested Party as compared with a national or citizen of the Requesting Party in the same circumstances.
+(5) The requested Contracting Party may decline a request for information if the information is requested by the requesting Contracting Party to administer or enforce a provision of the tax law of the requesting Contracting Party, or any requirement connected therewith, which discriminates against a citizen of the requested Contracting Party as compared with a citizen of the requesting Contracting Party in the same circumstances.